 If this is true, I am living in freedom.

 Because I have written a book does not mean that story is finished.
 There is even then much to comment on and consider.
 Every thing is linked to something else.
-There is a prequel to the book and its sequel; within the story of a book are other stories, like varied colored strings of yarn unraveling from a cloth.
-Sometimes I even tell the story of writing a book and all that crossed my path in that process.
+There is a prequel to every book and of course its sequel; within the story of a book are other stories, like varied colored strings of yarn unraveling from a woven cloth.
+Sometimes I even tell the story of the writing a book and all that crossed my path in that process.

 'The winds of grace are always blowing.
 We just need to put up our sails."

 – Brahmananda Saraswati

-Like Carl Jung, the Vedic tradition of India and religion and cultures all over the world and throughout history, there is synchronicity; all of life is mysteriously interconnected and it shows in signs, omens, people and events full of meaning.
+Like Carl Jung, the Vedic tradition of India and religion and cultures all over the world and throughout history, there is synchronicity; all of life is mysteriously interconnected and it shows in signs, omens, people and events which are full of meaning.
 To write a book is but a beginning.
-It is a place where seeds planted by experience are noursihed with understanding.
-Perhaps a great tree may someday grow from one of them and offer readers some shade of understanding from the blinding sun of their own experience, and there are fruits for pleasure and even seeds for the future.
+It is a place where seeds planted by experience are nourished with understanding.
+Perhaps a great tree may someday grow from one of them and offer readers some shade of understanding from the blinding sun of their own experience, and there are fruits for pleasure and seeds for the future.
 In all of this I express a fundamental desire: may these stories bring more light into the world; may all beings be happy.

 Now, let me tell you more of my recent story.